learn-co-curriculum/phase-0-intro-to-js-2-array-methods/README.md

 we didn't modify the original array, in order to save the results of our work we had to assign it to a variable.

-Be sure to experiment with the spread operator in [repl.it][] until you're comfortable with how it works — it will come in handy later!
+Be sure to experiment with the spread operator in [replit][] until you're comfortable with how it works — it will come in handy later!

 ## Remove Elements from an Array